last9/opentelemetry-examples/otel-collector/yace-metrics/README.md

 ## Verifying Metrics

-1. Go to the Last9(Levitate) dashboard
-2. Explore the Managed Grafana dashboard with the cluster selected from the integrations page
-3. Check if the metrics are being populated
-4. Query the metrics to see the output
+This will push the metrics from YACE config to be sent to Levitate.
+To see the data in action, visit the [Grafana Dashboard](https://app.last9.io/).

 ## Troubleshooting